openstack/octavia/specs/version0.5/base-image.rst

     Environment variables supported by the script:
        BASE_OS_MIRROR - URL to a mirror for the base OS selected  (-i).
-       DIB_REPO_PATH - Path to the diskimage-builder repository (default: ../../diskimage-builder) DIB_ELEMENTS - Override the elements used to build the image DIB_LOCAL_ELEMENTS - Elements to add to the build (requires DIB_LOCAL_ELEMENTS_PATH be specified) DIB_LOCAL_ELEMENTS_PATH - Path to the local elements directory
+       DIB_REPO_PATH - Path to the diskimage-builder repository (default: ../../diskimage-builder) ELEMENTS_REPO_PATH - Path to the /tripleo-image-elements repository (default: ../../tripleo-image-elements) DIB_ELEMENTS - Override the elements used to build the image DIB_LOCAL_ELEMENTS - Elements to add to the build (requires DIB_LOCAL_ELEMENTS_PATH be specified) DIB_LOCAL_ELEMENTS_PATH - Path to the local elements directory